KaYesuMachayo/kayesumachayo.github/index.md

 <h1>KaYesu Machayo</h1>
 <h4><br>
 Hello!
 My name is KaYesu, and I'm a freshman double majoring in computer science and business at The George Washington University.
-I am a first generation American, my mom is from Uganda and my dad is from Kenya.
+I am a first generation American, and I am half Ugandan and half Kenyan.
 <br><br>
 This summer, I am working for Girls Who Code as an Operations Specialist (remotely) and Campus TA at Georgetown Day School.
 <br><br>